 But understanding what to follow and why is even more important!
 Without clear purpose, even the best platform becomes just another dashboard with meaningless numbers.
 The metrics you use to analyse your portfolio should directly connect to your investment goals and help you make better decisions.

-The key is finding a solution that lets you see your entire investment portfolio while matching your personal habits - because the best method is the one you'll actually use consistently.
-Many of our FAQs from users center around this exact challenge.
-Your tool should let you track stocks while you also monitor bonds, real estate, and other assets that make up your overall portfolio.
+The key is finding a solution that lets you see your entire investment portfolio while matching your personal habits β because the best method is the one you'll actually use consistently.
+Your tool should let you track stocks while you also monitor bonds, real estate, employee share plans, stock options, crypto and any other assets that make up your overall portfolio.

 Good luck with your investments!